-In today’s fast-moving economy, access to flexible funding can make all the difference between success and struggle for small and medium-sized businesses.
-One of the most powerful and often underutilized financial tools is the business line of credit.
-For entrepreneurs and business owners in Canada, this type of financing offers the agility needed to cover short-term expenses, manage cash flow, and seize new opportunities without taking on long-term debt.
+One of the most powerful and often underutilized financial tools is the business line of credit in Canada.
+For entrepreneurs and business owners in Canada, this type of financing provides the agility needed to cover short-term expenses, manage cash flow, and capitalize on new opportunities without incurring long-term debt.

 What Is a Business Line of Credit?

-A business line of credit (LOC) is a revolving loan that gives business owners access to a predetermined amount of funds that can be drawn as needed.
+A business line of credit (LOC) is a revolving loan that provides business owners with access to a predetermined amount of funds that can be drawn upon as needed.
 Unlike a traditional term loan, where you receive a lump sum and repay it over time, a line of credit works more like a credit card—you only pay interest on the amount you borrow.

 Once you repay the amount, your credit limit is replenished, allowing you to borrow again as needed.